RandomDudeXLD/Omicron-Changelogs/README.md

 - Added the "Slash Command handler" for Slash Command availability; also added the Avatar command in Slash format.
 - Added the "Slash Command Exclusive" Minesweeper command.
 - Separated the Kick, Ban and Unban commands into 3 different files for better organization.
+- Added on_join and on_leave functions for the Welcomer command.
+Added the...
+Welcomer command.

 **Version 3.5: Released on November ??, 2025**